austin-chan/smartpolls/design/study/FIRSTSPEC.md

 - Mock 3 adds the use of color.
 - Mock 4 adds the poll information.

-Mock 4 works great, and will be carried through to the next runs.
+Mock 4 works great, and will be carried through to the next specs.